ladobarnovi/ravel-vst/README.md

 gestures and so never fills the history.
 The history lives on the processor rather than the editor, and therefore survives closing the plugin window; loading a session clears it.

+### Mix modes

-**Mix modes.** Lanes are combined in lane order, starting from zero:
+Lanes are combined in lane order, starting from zero:

 - **Add** — `mix += depth × value`.
 The plain-vanilla mode.
 - **Multiply** — scales the mix by the step value.
 Depth 0 is a no-op, depth 100 % is a